xRahul/stackoverflow-basic-webapp/README.md

 * Created using react/redux and public stackoverflow APIs
 * Tells you the free quota for both APIs used

+### Next items

+* Display more metadata related to Questions and Answers
+* Add some styling to make it look better

 ## Available Scripts

 In the project directory, you can run: